biotorrents/announcement/README.md

 After fiddling with systemd init scripts, I used cron in the end.
 Adding `@reboot /usr/bin/searchd` to root's crontab did the trick.
-It was also necessary to add the Sphinx jobs to root's tab, instead of the biotorrents user.
+It was also necessary to add the Sphinx jobs to root's tab, instead of the BioTorrents user.

 ```crontab
 * * * * * indexer -c /etc/sphinxsearch/sphinx.conf --rotate delta requests_delta >/dev/null 2>&1